-FAN SWITCHES
+FAN SWITCH

-Bump each fan switch, and observe fan rotation.
+Bump the fan switch and observe the fan rotation.
 The fan should run counterclockwise.
 Sometimes on three phase models all motors will run backwards.
-They can easily be reversed by interchanging the two of three power supply wires.
+They can easily be reversed by interchanging two of the three power supply wires.
 Reverse the two outside wires, L1 and L3, and leave the middle one in the same position.

-Note: If the dryer is empty, the burners will not operate.
+Note: If the dryer is empty, the burner will not operate.
 The fans cannot create enough static pressure to engage the air switch.
 You will receive a loss of airflow message.